Albert Hackett: Recognition

 The Hacketts received Academy Award for Screenplay nominations for The Thin Man, After the Thin Man (1936), Father of the Bride (1950) and Seven Brides for Seven Brothers (1955).
 They won Writers Guild of America awards for Easter Parade (1949), Father's Little Dividend (1951), Seven Brides for Seven Brothers (1954) and The Diary of Anne Frank (1959), and were nominated for In the Good Old Summertime (1949), Father of the Bride (1950) and The Long, Long Trailer (1954).
 They also won a Pulitzer Prize for Drama and the New York Drama Critics' Circle award for their original play The Diary of Anne Frank.
 Some of their other films include Another Thin Man (1939) and It's a Wonderful Life (1946).

 Personal life

+When Hackett first met Goodrich, she was married to the popular historian Hendrick Willem Van Loon.
+They divorced in 1930 and Hackett and Goodrich were married the following year.

 In 1985, one year after Goodrich's death, Hackett married Gisella Svetlik, a former dancer who had appeared in the original Broadway productions of Kiss Me, Kate, Carousel, Follow the Girls, Look, Ma, I'm Dancin'! and Paint Your Wagon.
 She was the widow of theatrical agent and Emmy Award-winning The Phil Silvers Show writer Harvey Orkin.
-Svetlik and Hackett were together until his death in 1995.
-She died in 2012.
+Svetlik and Hackett were together until his death.

+Death

+Hackett died of pneumonia at St. Luke's Roosevelt Hospital in Manhattan in 1995.